 For safety sake, install a remote kill switch that you can control in the event that your child gets into a bad situation, such as they are heading toward a busy road.
 These devices can prevent serious accidents and injuries from occurring.

 If your child is too far away for you to reach them in time, simply hit the remote to kill the power to the vehicle until you can catch up with them.
 You will be able to have peace of mind as your child rides when you know you also have control over the situation.

-Whether it's hot and sunny or it looks like there's a coming flood, adding a sunshade or umbrella to your child's Power Wheels can be very beneficial.
+Whether it's hot and sunny or it looks like there's a coming flood, adding accessories in the form of a sunshade or umbrella to your child's Power Wheels can be very beneficial.
 It can keep the sun off of their delicate skin and the rain from cutting their ride short.

 Let the Lights Shine Bright

 Adding lights to your child's Power Wheels can certainly add an element of coolness, but it can also serve as a safety feature.

 Examples of the types of lights you could add are: